AlonEirew/extract-wec/README.md

 # Extract WEC Dataset
-This project is following the research paper: (TBD - ADD PAPER LINK).<br/>
+This project is following our research paper: (TBD - ADD PAPER LINK).<br/>
-Here can be found both The WEC-Eng cross document dataset from English Wikipedia and the method for creating WEC for other languages. <br/>
+Here can be found both The WEC-Eng cross document dataset from English Wikipedia and the method for creating WEC for other languages. <br/><br/>
+*Note: In our original WEC paper, we used several methods that were all aggregated into one project here.
+To that end, we replaced some of the original python implementations with corollating Java ones (for examle: SpaCy implementation replaced with StanfordNLP).*<br/>

 ### WEC-Eng Coreference Dataset
-- Datset location is at `WEC/WEC-Eng.zip` folder, split to dev/test/train
+- Datset location is at `WEC/WEC-Eng.zip` file, split to dev/test/train
-- Dev & Test sets were manually validated, while the train set is unvalidated
+- Dev & Test sets were manually validated
+- Also, the unfiltered version of WEC (without lexical control and un-partitioned to train/dev/test) is available in this same folder (`WEC-Unfiltered.zip`)

 ## Generating a new WEC Dataset
 Below are the instructions of how-to generate a new version of WEC, whether required from a more recent English Wikipdia dump,